nekesa-w/focusflow_taskapp/README.md

 ## Features

-- **Task Breakdown**: Automatically breaks down complex tasks into smaller, actionable sub-tasks using the **smollm2-135M-instruct** AI model.
+- **Task Breakdown**: Automatically breaks down complex tasks into smaller, actionable sub-tasks using LLM model.
-- **Task Creation and Management**: Easily create tasks and assign due dates and priorities.
+- **Task Creation and Management**: Easily create tasks and assign due dates.
 Keep track of progress and mark tasks as complete.
 - **Subtask Organization**: Tasks are divided into subtasks, allowing users to focus on one small step at a time.
 - **User Authentication**: Secure login and registration using token-based authentication.
 - **Intuitive User Interface**: Clean, responsive design built with **React** and **Material UI**, ensuring a pleasant user experience.